xanderjakeq/letter_generator/readme.md

 donation_amount donation_date
 donation_amount donation_date //there can be more than 1 donation

 template_file_name
-firstname|nickname lastname & firstname|nickname lastname
-company_name (`-` if none)
+firstname|nickname lastname & firstname|nickname lastname //if name or nickname is more than one word, use underscore like `John_Paul` or `Mr._nickname` company_name (`-` if none) street_address
-street_address
 city_address